Artmorse/dummy-api-using-quarkus/README.md

 This project is a minimal Quarkus application.
 It wants to demo how to set up preview environments using ArgoCD.

-:warning: this is a dummy updates :warning: :warning:
+:warning: this is a dummy updates :warning:

 ## How to build the docker image